Glass Trinity, Chapter 11: Bonds of Fate

 They were silent a moment as Madara's words sank in.

-"This isn't right," Mito said.
+"This isn't right," Mito said at length.
 "If there really are monsters like that running around killing people, then we have to stop them."

 "We weren't even strong enough to defeat one," Madara said.
 "We're the best of our clans, and we couldn't take that thing out.
 How can we possibly take out all nine?"

-Mito shot him a look, surprised at his praise, given without a second thought like it was the most natural thing in the world.
-But Hashirama spoke before she could.
+His praise, given without a second thought like it was the most natural thing in the world, shocked Mito into silence, and it showed on her face.

 "No, it's not," Madara said, almost snarling.